Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • A banking resolution is a document that authorizes the members to open a business bank account on behalf of the LLC.

-• Copies of the original business formation paperwork from the state showing the creation of the LLC.
+• Copies of the original business formation paperwork from the state showing the official creation of the LLC.

 • Driver’s licenses of the members.